 Dr. Leibowitz has worked in a variety of medical and mental health settings providing interventions, consultation, and assessment.
 These settings include a university based community mental health center, children's hospitals, outpatient clinics within medical institutions, and is currently also employed as a pediatric psychologist within a pediatrician’s office.

-Dr. Leibowitz has extensive experience conducting psychoeducational evaluations to assist with academic interventions and to inform therapeutic treatment.
+Our providers have extensive experience conducting psychoeducational evaluations to assist with academic interventions and to inform therapeutic treatment.
 These evaluations assess psychological (i.e., anxiety, depression), educational, and social concerns, as well as to determine whether diagnoses of ADHD or learning disorders are warranted.

-Dr. Leibowitz provides testing as requested by private schools or for admissions into gifted and talented programs.
+We provide testing as requested by private schools or for admissions into gifted and talented programs.
 These evaluations include a written report, including a description of scores that families may provide to their child’s school along with their applications.
 In-person feedback is provided to families to explain the information contained in the written report.